pulumi/docs/README.md

 ## Deploying updates

-When changes are merged into `master` our staging website (https://staging.pulumi.io/) is automatically deployed.
+When changes are merged into `master`, https://www.pulumi.com/ is automatically deployed.
 You can use the [Travis UI](https://travis-ci.com/pulumi/docs) to check on the status of the deployment.
-Once it has been deployed, browse around the staging website and ensure the changes you expected were made and render correctly.
-Then, open a Pull Request to merge `master` into `production`.

 ## Design Reference